 As one of the founders of Wikipedia in Pakistan and one of the early members of the Board of Directors of Wikieducator, he feels privileged to be able to share his experiences of grounding the movement in Pakistan and he was shortlisted and Interviewed for TED Talk India Fellowship for that work.

-He is a top consultant helping cutting-edge startups and sits on advisory boards of various companies and organizations.
-His philanthropic work includes supporting underprivileged schools, colleges, and individuals through internships, capacity-building programs, and financial aid.
+He is one of the top consultant helping cutting-edge startups and sits on advisory boards of various companies and organizations.
+His philanthropic work includes supporting underprivileged schools, colleges, and individuals through internships, capacity-building programs, frequent visits and financial aid across Asia and Africa.
 He has helped his students secure admissions in competitive academic programs around the world and proudly shares their accomplishments from time to time.

 His book “Psychometrics in Human Resource Management” is based on his graduate research work on personality psychology and is available on Amazon.
 It is an inquiry on how personality types are not mere concoctions of character but a replicable scientific fact that helps us in predicting the future and it can be a source of relief from suffering.
 An extension of it is predicting collective behavior through big data in commercial companies using insights found within the data.